Apple mosaic virus: Symptoms

 ApMV can differ from showing no symptoms to showing many symptoms on its leaf.
 Most popular apple cultivars are asymptomatic after infection.
 For plants that display symptoms, it may take up to two years to develop these symptoms.
 Additionally, sensitive varieties of the disease tend to have different symptoms.
 Possible symptoms produced tend to vary from white gray mottling on field maple to yellow chlorotic spots on hawthorn leaves.
+There is an Apple Necrotic Mosaic Virus (ApNMV) which is a very similar virus but displays signs of necrosis.
 Furthermore, in plum trees, ApMV can cause line-pattern symptoms, while in roses, the symptoms are mosaic.
 However, the most common host, the apple tree, tends to produce pale yellow irregular spots or bands along the major veins on the leaves as they expand in the spring.
 The amount and severity of infected leaves with ApMV has a large dependence on temperature.
 Severe symptoms are pronounced during moderate spring temperatures.
 Partial symptoms are also commonly expressed in apple trees infected with ApMV.
 A Danish study conducted from 1958 to 1960 showed that the expression of partial symptoms are possible only a year after inoculation.
 Overall plants with ApMV, both moderate and severe strains, have been shown to reduce growth to 42% and decrease fruit quality.